Introduction

 From time-to-time you may like to make edits to your website, particularly to pages.
 To do this, we will be using a functionality known as the Visual Builder.

-This is the main tool that you’ll use when you want to edit the content on a page, as it was the same tool used to create them.
-In this guide, we will explain the basics of using the VB tool, where you will learn how to:
+This is the main tool that you’ll use when you want to edit the content on a page In this guide, we will explain the basics of using this functionality, where you will learn how to:

 Enable the VB